 What does total alkalinity of water mean?

-PH is a measure of the concentration of acids (protons) or bases (hydroxides) in water.
-The total alkalinity of water is a measure of its ability to neutralize acids.
-Indicates how much acid a solution can absorb without changing the pH.
+The pH is a measure of the concentration of acids (protons) or bases (hydroxides) in water.
+The total alkalinity of water is the measure of its ability to neutralize acids.
+It indicates how much acid a solution can absorb without changing the pH.
 In other words, alkalinity reflects the buffering capacity of a solution.
-If a water has a low alkalinity, its pH will drop rapidly by adding an acid.
+If a water has a low alkalinity, its pH will decrease rapidly when an acid is added.

 Rainwater absorbs carbon dioxide found in the biosphere.
-This is dissolved in water, like carbonic acid (H2CO3).
+It is dissolved in water, as carbonic acid (H2CO3).
 Since it is a weak acid, it lowers the pH, albeit by a small value.
-Carbonated water reacts with some minerals present in rocks.
+Carbonate water reacts with some minerals present in the rocks.
 The most common is calcium carbonate (CaCO3).
 The reaction is

-The anions that are part of the total alkalinity are bicarbonates (HCO3–), carbonates (CO3-2) and hydroxides (OH– ).
+The anions that make up the total alkalinity are bicarbonates (HCO3-), carbonates (CO3-2) and hydroxides ( OH- ).
 The most common is the bicarbonate ion.

 All of these react with the hydrogen ion.

-As it is observed that in the three cases, the only residue that remains in the water is the cation of the acid that contributed the proton.
+As can be seen in all three cases, the only residue left in the water is the cation of the acid that contributed the proton.

-A problem related to alkalinity in waters that also contain hardness is that it generates particularly encrusting salts.
-Not only are they characterized by embedding more than other salts: unlike the rest, they are less soluble the higher the temperature.
+A problem related to alkalinity in waters that also contain hardness is that it generates particularly fouling salts.
+They are not only characterized by being more incrusting than other salts: unlike the rest, they are less soluble the higher the temperature.